cookiejest/videobackground/readme.md

 - For Qlik Sense Server - Download the zip file and upload the zip file through the Qlik Management Console (QMC) on the extensions tab

-##Step 2 - Add the extension into Qlik Sense on the app landing page
+##Step 2 - Drag and Drop the extension and configure

-##Configure
 The extension requires three settings inside appearence >background info

 1. *Media URL* - **Required** - This is an absolute path to a mp4 or video format.